Marwen75/MyWatchList/README.md

 Here’s what’s next for **MyWatchList** 👇

-- 🧩 **Widgets** — add your favorite shows or reminders right on your Home Screen.
 - ⌚ **Apple Watch compatibility** — track progress and mark episodes from your wrist.
 - 🥽 **visionOS support** — immersive viewing and browsing experience in spatial UI.

 ---